-The two most popular terms used to describe oil as a product, “refined” and “unrefined,” are not at all difficult to decode.
+The two most popular terms used to describe oil as a product, “refined” and “unrefined,” are not difficult to decode.
 A product that has gone through a refining process is labeled as “refined.”
-On the contrary, an “unrefined” oil product is a 100% pure, natural product that hasn’t undergone a refining process.
+On the contrary, an “unrefined” oil product is a 100% pure, natural product without a refining process.

 Whether or not the oil has gone through a refining process predetermines the quality of a final product.
 However, several other factors also affect the overall product quality.

-Therefore, thanks to many creative uses of these terms, it has become difficult to determine the true origin of the product.
-This includes its level of quality, and the benefits refined vs. unrefined coconut oil for skin and hair care offers, such as healthy saturated fats.
-The prices of coconut oils vary, which suggests a difference in types of oils and levels of quality and effectiveness, especially for sensitive skin and hair types.
+Therefore, thanks to the many creative uses of these terms, it has become challenging to determine the product’s true origin.
+This includes its quality level and refined vs. unrefined coconut oil benefits for skin and hair care, such as healthy saturated fats.
+In addition, the prices of coconut oils vary, suggesting a difference in oil types and levels of quality and effectiveness, especially for sensitive skin and hair types.

 Quality vs. Quantity

-In the consumerist world we live in, two types of companies rule in every industry:
+In the consumerist world we live in, two types of companies rule every industry:

 - Those that prefer quality over quantity and offer a credible product for a reasonable price